usnistgov/SAMURAI/docs/data/data_readme_2019.rst

 Information for Measurements Conducted on :code:`6-18-2019`
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Line of sight on optical table with new mount and absorber fence behind rx
+Line of sight on optical table with new mount and absorber fence behind rx.

+.. todo:: Provide more information on this measurement.

 - :data_root:`2019/6-18-2019/`